synthesized-io/insight/CONTRIBUTING.md

 # Contributing

-This document explains how we make a change to the code base.
+This document explains how we make changes to the code base.

 ## General information